lazikoly/lazikoly/README.md

 im an INFP and an one-sided ambivert (leaning towards introvert side), which means at times I can be vry shy and non-verbal. while other times i can yap my behind off!

-for the most part, whenever im online, ill most likely be afk either offtab, gaming or dealing w/ whatever life throws at me!! srry if my responses could be slow at times
+for the most part, whenever im online, ill most likely be afk either offtab, gaming or dealing w/ whatever life throws at me!! sometimes i dont know what to respond w/ either, srry if my responses could be slow at times

 mainly in sth area, w/ homies or some place so not crowded!

 feel free to int w/ me!!! i gen dont chomp anyone's head off i swear!!! (be warned that im unfunny/dry as heck at times)

+im not good at convos so i'd rather u come up to me first!!

 if im afk/offtab w2i!